-Taking account of the factors above, the parcel is considered to be of lower importance to this function.
 Purpose 2: To prevent neighbouring towns from merging into one another The parcel lies between the main settlement of Reigate and the villages of Brockham/Betchworth.
 The existing settlement gap is approximately 3.5km to Betchworth and 4.2km to Brockham.
 Physically, there would be no reduction in these existing settlement gaps due to the geographic situation of the parcel and the way in which it sits in relation to the existing urban area.
 The gap is therefore considered to be wide and removal would lead to no reduction in separation.
 Given the boundary features and geographic containment of the site, the sensitivity of the gap in visual terms to the loss of this parcel is limited.
 More generally, the changes in topography, areas of dense woodland and presence of the River Mole and other water bodies mean that the vulnerability of the gap to visual coalescence is reduced.
-Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
-Lower importance t Green Belt Purpose 3: To assist in safeguarding the countryside from encroachment There is very limited built development within the parcel, consisting of only a single dwelling along the southern boundary with Park Lane East and a small cluster of agricultural type buildings in the north western corner.
+Lower importance to Green Belt Taking account of the factors above, the parcel is considered to be of lower importance to this purpose.
+Purpose 3: To assist in safeguarding the countryside from encroachment There is very limited built development within the parcel, consisting of only a single dwelling along the southern boundary with Park Lane East and a small cluster of agricultural type buildings in the north western corner.
 The vast majority of the site is open in character and in agricultural/grazing use.
 Significantly less than 10% of the parcel is covered by buildings/other urbanising features and it is therefore considered to be undeveloped.
 The boundaries of the parcel to the north and east are reasonably strong in visual terms; however, to the south and from the existing urban area the loss of openness on the parcel itself would be appreciable at a local scale and a degree of encroachment would be perceived.
-The change in topography across the parcel and in the surrounding area more generally also means that the loss of openness may be perceived at a landscape scale and gives the parcel some degree of intervsibility and relationship with the wider countryside, particularly when viewed from the south.
-Taking account of the factors above, the parcel is considered to be of higher importance to this purpose.
-Higher importance t Green Belt
+The change in topography across the parcel and in the surrounding area more generally also means that the loss of openness may be perceived at a landscape scale and gives the parcel a greater and more important degree of intervisibility and relationship with the wider countryside, particularly when viewed from the south.
+Higher importance to Green Belt